spinner

 PROFILE PARAMETERS

-Recommendation: All profile parameters have a default value and when the default value is used then there is no need to assign that parameter.
+Recommendation: All profile parameters have a default value and when the default value is used then do not include that parameter.
 Simply leave it off.

 When using the "UI" parameter and allowing the scanners default dialog to be shown, then your parameters act only as a starting point for the scanner settings.
-The user will have full control over the scanner settings when using the scanners own dialog.
+The user will have full control over the scanner settings when using the scanner default dialog.

 PIXEL